 Faulty power adapters are often caused by choosing the incorrect model, overheating charging blocks, and aging.
 HP states most power adapters last up to 1,000 or more charges.

 If your adapter is old or overused, it won’t supply a powerful enough current to keep your laptop charged.
-When you unplug it, the trickle effect won’t work anymore and your laptop will die every time.
+When you unplug it, the trickle effect won’t work anymore and will die every time.

-Worn-Out or Defective Batteries
+Worn-out or Defective Batteries

 It’s natural for laptop batteries to degrade over time, and once they wear out, they can cause severe problems to the laptop.